qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

 It's a good idea to periodically check how much storage you have used in your bucket.
 You can do this from a Jupyter notebook in SageMaker by using the **Boto3** library, which is the AWS SDK for Python.
 This will allow you to calculate the total size of objects within a specified bucket.
 Here’s how you can do it...

-### Step 1: Set Up the S3 Client and Calculate Bucket Size
+### Step 1: Set up the S3 Client and Calculate Bucket Size

 ```python